 Medicare says it’s not going to pay for Ben’s heart treatment because it should be paid by the workers’ compensation insurance company.

-Ben now has to pay for the medical care himself out his settlement money.
+Since the heart treatment is not Medicare covered, Ben now has to pay for the medical care himself out his settlement funds.

 A WCMSA will be necessary any time an injured worker: